 - Serve with little toothpicks.

-Using Homemade BBQ Sauce for Crockpot Little Smokies
+BBQ Sauce for Crockpot Little Smokies

 Besides the lil smokies, the BBQ sauce is really the star of the show.
 While you can absolutely buy a store-bought brand you love for this recipe, keep in mind that if you don’t like the brand you buy, you really won’t like this recipe.

-Using Whiskey in Crockpot Little Smokies
+Using Whiskey in our Little Smokies Recipe

 You’ll notice that I call for 1/2 a cup of whiskey in this recipe, but list it as optional.
 I love the flavor that whiskey brings to this recipe.
 It is subtle and delicious.
 This little smokies recipe cooks for 3 hours.
 That is enough time for the alcohol in the whiskey to cook off while leaving it’s flavor behind.
 That being said, if you are serving someone who is sober, I highly recommend either skipping the whiskey all together or asking them what their preference is.